elephantscale/es-training-new/digital-transformation/03-Culture.md

 * Standard goods and services are replaced by customized offerings

 >Customization is achieved at little or no additional cost.
 Locally printed customized objects can compete on price with batch-produced ones.
-They use less material, perform to the user’s specifications, and decrease the need for warehousing and long-distance transportation.
+They use less material, perform to the user's specifications, and decrease the need for warehousing and long-distance transportation.

 Notes: